-Chopra Jonas and Global Citizen CEO and co-founder Hugh Evans participated in a panel called “Sharing the Wealth” on day three of the Ideas Stage, the virtual festival’s main stage event that features conversations and interviews with some of the biggest names in politics, media, business, tech, and the arts.
+Chopra Jonas and Global Citizen CEO and co-founder Hugh Evans participated in a panel called “Sharing the Wealth” on day three of the Ideas Stage.
+That is the virtual festival’s main stage event that features conversations and interviews with some of the biggest names in politics, media, business, tech, and the arts.

-Hosted by Atlantic staff writer Derek Thompson, the panel discussed Global Citizen’s Give While You Live campaign, which Chopra Jonas helped launch in January at the World Economic Forum in Davos, Switzerland.
+Hosted by Atlantic staff writer Derek Thompson, the panel discussed Global Citizen’s Give While You Live campaign.
+Chopra Jonas helped launch in January at the World Economic Forum in Davos, Switzerland.

-The campaign aims to encourage the world’s more than 2,000 billionaires — who are collectively worth more than $8 trillion, nearly 30 times the funding needed annually to end extreme poverty — to give at least 5% of their wealth away every year.
+The campaign aims to encourage the world’s more than 2,000 billionaires to give at least 5% of their wealth away every year.
+These billionaires are collectively worth more than $8 trillion, nearly 30 times the funding needed annually to end extreme poverty.

 “When we launched this campaign, we said we want to change the way we measure philanthropy, as not just dollars being pledged to a foundation, but is it getting to the end recipient,” Evans said.
 “Is it getting to the poorest of the poor, or to a great charity that is at the forefront of making a difference?
 Because if you can measure that, you can change the world.”

 During the panel, Chopra Jonas and Evans also discussed the new Forbes 400 philanthropy score that was created this month in partnership with Global Citizen.
 The enhanced ranking system assesses how much money the 400 wealthiest billionaires in the United States have given to charities and nonprofits each year, excluding money pledged for the future or stowed away in a foundation or donor-advised fund.